michaeluno/amazon-auto-links/readme.txt

 = 3.7.0 =
 - Added the ability to display errors in the unit listing table of the `Manage Units` page.
+- Optimized the number of API requests based on the `Item Format` option.
 - Optimized API request parameters regarding similar products.

 = 3.6.7 - 09/07/2018 =